abw/badger-database-js/manual/relations.md

 console.log(artist.name);   // Pink Floyd
 ```

-We can also fetch the tracks on the album, ordered by the
+We can also fetch the tracks on the album.
+They will be automatically
-`track_no` column.
+ordered by the `track_no` column.

 ```js
 const tracks = await dsotm.tracks;